YetronLives/Ledgerify/README.md

 ## Technology Stack

-**Frontend**: React.js and TypeScript for a responsive and interactive UI.
+**Frontend**: React.js, TailwindCSS and PostCSS for a responsive and interactive UI.

 **Backend**: Node.js with Express for server-side logic - Jest for writing unit tests.